-If you have epilepsy, ask your date to avoid places with flash lighting, alcohol or late nights, and other things that might trigger a seizure.
-If you have asthma, let your date know that cologne and flowers are a big no-no. As for food allergies, ask your partner to carefully brush their teeth before you reward them with a kiss.
-If you suffer from RA, you might worry about heading to the bedroom … a warm shower or a massage will relieve the stiffness in your joints, whilst also acting as sexy foreplay!
+If you have epilepsy, ask your date to avoid places with strobe lighting, alcohol or late nights, and other things that might trigger a seizure.
+If you have asthma, let your date know that cologne and flowers are a big no-no.

-The bottom line is, don’t be afraid to express your needs clearly; someone who’s truly interested won’t see them like a burden – they only thing they’ll care about is spending quality time together in a way that is fun, but also safe for you.
+The bottom line is, don’t be afraid to express your needs clearly; someone who’s truly interested in you won’t see them like a burden – the only thing they’ll care about is spending quality time together in a way that is fun, but also safe for you.

 Looking after both people’ needs

-It is also important to consider the needs of your partner.
-If you are romantically involved with someone who is chronically ill, try to remember that you won’t be able to offer them proper support unless you take care of yourself first.
+When dating, it's also important to consider the needs of your partner.
+If you are romantically involved with someone who has a chronic condition, try to remember that you won’t be able to offer them proper support unless you take care of yourself first.

 In order to avoid stress or burnout as a caregiver, be kind to yourself and make your own health a priority: eat well, sleep enough, practice relaxation techniques and remain socially connected.
 Join virtual and in-person support groups, and by all means rely on friends and family.
 You and your partner could keep a list of things that need to be done, so when they ask how they can help, you are prepared.
 Also, it is okay at times to still go for a night-out with friends if your partner needs to rest or is too tired to come along.
 Paying attention to your own physical and emotional needs doesn’t make you a selfish person, and will ultimately benefit your partner and your relationship, too.